 Students are generally advised to complete core requirements early in the program, though if an elective or non-LIS course is offered that supports your professional goals and interests, let your advisor know as early as possible.

-Beyond the required courses and technology requirements, students can choose 5 more electives from the course offerings for a total of 13 courses (39 credits).
+Beyond the required coursework, students can choose 5 more electives from the course offerings for a total of 13 courses (39 credits).
 Students can work with their advisors to pick courses that match their personal interests, professional goals and the LIS core competencies.
-We encourage students to pick courses that will form a well-rounded LIS education, rather than to narrow their focus too quickly.
+We encourage students to choose courses that will form a well-rounded LIS education, rather than narrow their focus too quickly.

 Keep in mind also that not all courses are offered every semester: some are even offered only every two or three years.
 Look at the Tentative Four-year Schedule of Classes for a ballpark idea of what is going to be offered, and talk with your Faculty Advisor about the scheduling for these infrequent courses.

 The LIS Program offers two tracks: the School Library Media Specialist Certification, and the General Track.
 Within the General Track, students can specialize further according to professional goal: Academic Librarianship, Archival Studies and Special Collections Librarianship, Hawaiian/Pacific & Asian Resources, Library Automation/Information Technology, Public Librarianship, and Special Librarianship.
 These areas of emphasis are not hard-and-fast tracks, but rather a set of suggested courses that will provide additional experience and understanding in a certain specialization.
 The program also offers a certificate in Archival Studies, which is only offered as part of the MLISc.